 I couldn’t have been more wrong.
 Eager and ambitious, I was determined to hit the ground running, yet almost a year after completing university and currently in my seventh internship, I have yet to find a paid job.
 You may think, seven internships, impressive!
 But for how much longer am I going to be doing menial office tasks and making tea?

-Enter Talyn-Rahman Figeuroa, the Director of innovative diplomatic consultancy, Grassroot Diplomat.
-Talyn is young, friendly and beyond her years in terms of the diverse experiences and insights she has gained within the diplomatic field, and for the month of April 2012 she is providing career coaching sessions.
+Enter Talyn Rahman-Figueroa, the CEO of innovative diplomatic consultancy, Grassroot Diplomat.
+Talyn is friendly and beyond her years in terms of the diverse experiences and insights she has gained within the diplomatic field and providing career coaching sessions.
 Targeted at students, graduates and budding young professionals, the coaching sessions will provide personalised advice on how to get a foot in the door in a career in politics, international relations and diplomacy.

 This one hour session is available to students and graduates for a limited period and can be arranged face-to-face or via webcam.
-All proceeds will go towards supporting underfunded organisations that require diplomatic assistance.
+As a social enterprise, all profits go back into developing diplomatic leadership programmes.